Haltroy/HTAlt/HFCore/readme.txt

 The social media links are located bottom of the website. https://haltroy.com

-Thanks for using the HaltroyFramework.
+Thanks for using the HT-Alt.
 Note that this project is still in development.
 If you have problems then please create an issue on GitHub so I can fix it.

-To use HaltroyFramework, please make sure you have at least .Net Framework 4.5 installed on your machine.
+To use HT-Alt, please make sure you have at least .Net Framework 4.5 installed on your machine.
 Newer versions are supported.